Topological sheaves and spaces of distributions in the global case

-Let $\calR$ be a $\calO_S$-sheaf of algebras over $S$.
-We say that it is a topological algebra over $S$ if $\calR$ is a topological sheaf and if the multiplication map is continuous.
-This is equivalent to say that the multiplication $m:\calR \otimes_{\calO_S}\calR\lra \calR$ is continuous with respect to the $*$-topology.
-Given a topological algebra $\calR$ on $S$, a $\calR$-topological module $\calF$ is a $\calR$-module which is also a $\calO_S$ topological module such that the product $\calR\times\calF\to \calF$ is continuous.
+\begin{definition}[Topological Algebra] A topological algebra is a topological sheaf $\calR$, which is also an algebra whose product is $*$-continuous.
+A $\calR$-topological module $\calF$ is a $\calR$-module which is also a $\calO_S$ topological module such that the product $\calR\times\calF\to \calF$ is continuous. .
 We say that $\calF$ is a linear $\calR$-topological module if the topology is defined by a \fsonoz that are $\calR$- submodules.
-Occasionally we will consider $\calO_S$-algebra (or modules) that are topological $\calO_S$-sheaf but such that the multiplication map is continuous for a topology $\tau$ on the tensor product different from the $*$-topology.
-We call these $\tau$-topological algebra (or modules).
+Occasionally, we will consider $\calO_S$-algebra (or modules) that are topological $\calO_S$-sheaf but such that the multiplication map is continuous for a topology $\tau$ on the tensor product different from the $*$-topology.
+We call these $\tau$-topological algebra (or modules). \end{definition}

 It is natural to ask if the tensor product of topological algebras is again a topological algebra, and if so if the tensor product of modules is a module for the latter.
 This is certainly true if we consider complete $!$-topological algebras and modules, since the $\otimes^!$ is associative and commutative.
 The lack of associativity of the $\otimes^*$ and the lack of commutativity of the $\otimesr$ product is the source of some technical problems which we will treat in the following sections.
 Let us remark that, when using the more naive tensor products $\hat{\otimes},\otimes^r$ these issues disappear.